garylirocks/quickrefs/azure-networking.markdown

 ## Network Peering

-Connect two virtual networks together, resources in one network can communicate with resources in another network.
+Connect two virtual networks together, resources in one vNet can communicate with resources in another vNet.

 ![network peering](images/azure_network-peering.png)

-- The networks can be in **different** subscriptions, AAD tenants, or regions
+- The networks can be in **different** subscriptions, tenants, or regions
 - Traffic between networks is **private**, on Microsoft backbone network
 - You need proper permission over both vNets to configure the peering (such as `Network Contributor` role)
 - Global vNet peering has same settings as regional vnet peering